JarredStanford/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML makes it easier for both people and machines to read your web page.
+It allows search engines to properly go through your site and index the correct info.
+It also allows machine readers work and makes it easier for other devs to understand your work.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+An inline element ignores top/bottom margins and will wrap itself into text.
+Block expands to fill its box and will start on the next line of the page.

 3. What are the 4 areas of the box model?

+content>padding>border>margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items works on the vertical or cross to the main axis.
+It is used to center items vertically in the box.

 5. Explain why git is valuable to a team of developers.

+Git allows developers to keep track of changes, when they were made and who made them.
+It is useful for finding bugs and for work to be done by multiple users on different sections of the project.
+It also allows devs to efficiently manage folders and files without the need for a GUI.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.